Ensure essentials, follow guidelines, let there be no ambiguity: MHA in a stern note to states

 Violate lockdown norms and listen to Masakali 2.0 in a loop

-Further the MHA also noted that the operation of cold storages and warehouses are not being allowed.
+Further, the MHA also noted that the operation of cold storages and warehouses are not being allowed.
 The MHA reminded the states that inter-state and intra-state movement of all trucks and other goods carrier vehicles with one driver and one additional person is allowed as long as the driver is carrying a valid driver's licence.
 This is irrespective of the nature of the cargo, whether essential or otherwise.
 No further permit or approval would be required, the MHA also noted.

 Empty trucks, goods carriers should also be allowed to operate while on the way to pick up goods, or returning after completing a delivery.
 Hence there is no cause to stop empty trucks provided they have valid documents such as a driving licence and road permit, the MHA also noted.